mayadata-io/oep-e2e/testplan/docs/director/openebs-provisioning/TCID-DIR-OP-BD-VIEW-ALL.md

 ### Expectations
 - Users should be able to list devices attached to this K8s cluster
-- Users should be able to filter SSD based devices
+- Users should be able to categorize device types e.g. HDD, SSD, etc

 ### Notes to the Reviewer
-- This is a positive test case
+- This is a postive test case
 - Recent versions of K8s & DOP needs to be used

 ### Test Results